bedroom

 12. Moody Dark Blue and Wood

 A moody dark blue bedroom accented with natural wood creates a serene, Scandinavian-inspired retreat that balances depth with organic warmth.
 The dark blue provides the cocooning quality essential for restful sleep, while light wood furniture and flooring add brightness and prevent the space from feeling too heavy.
-This combination feels modern yet timeless, with the blue creating atmosphere and the wood grounding the space in natural materials.
+This combination feels modern yet timeless.

 • Keep wood tones consistent for a cohesive, put-together look